howardhosokawa/howardhosokawa.github.io/_portfolio/2_project.markdown

 * I observed that each piece of content seemed a bit long and near the end of the lesson it was rushed because it couldn’t fit in the 55min time block.
 * The kids were easily distracted and sometimes not engaged into the screen or the task at hand.

-From the live demo of a lesson and product we saw engagement and managing the classroom to stay engaged was a big issue.
+From the live demo of a lesson and product we saw **managing the classroom to stay engaged** was a big issue.
 But this was only part of the problem as we delved further into the research with interviews.

 <img class="col three" src="{{ site.baseurl }}/img/Storyboard_new_flow.png">
 <div class="col three caption">